cedadev/item-generator/docs/source/processors.rst

       - Takes an input string and a regex with named capture groups and returns a dictionary of the values extracted using the named capture groups.
     * - :ref:`iso19115 <iso19115-extract>`
       - Extracts attributes from an xml formatted ISO19115 record at a given URL.
 Supports URL templating.
+    * - :ref:`xml_extract <xml-extract>`
+      - Extracts attributes from an xml formatted ISO19115 record at a given URL.
+Supports URL templating.

 .. automodule:: item_generator.extraction_methods.header_extract